TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/07 - Judges/Judges 9/Judges 9.8.md

 ---

-The trees went forth on a time to anoint a king over them; and they said unto the olive-tree, Reign thou over us.
+The trees went forth on a time to anoint a king over them; and they said to the olive tree, 'Reign over us.'